 Whether by bringing medical care directly onboard the vessel through our Physician Advice at Sea (telemedicine) service, or managing medical treatment in the hospital, through repatriation and convalescence with our physician and nurse case managers, Caring for the Crew® provides the continuity of medical management necessary to return the crewmember to the ship, fit for duty.
 Our medical cost containment services, including preferential (PPO) rates in the United States and elsewhere, combined with expert medical audit review, assure the shipowner that treatment is necessary and cost-effective.

 Future Care’s Caring for the Crew® program offers primary medical care services, including our customized shipboard wellness program, building on the seafarer’s Pre-Employment Examination (PEME) data and continuing with monitoring and remote physician consultation while at sea.

-We work closely with the crewmember, the ship’s captain, the shipowner’s shore-side personnel and P&I Club, as appropriate, to manage continuity of treatment until return to ship, repatriation and/or fit for duty status, as circumstances warrant.
-By managing treatment from incident to return to work we speed the recovery process and reduce medical and related costs.
+We work closely with the crewmember, the ship’s captain, the shipowner’s shore-side personnel and P&I Club, when appropriate, to manage continuity of treatment until his or her return to the ship, repatriation and/or fit for duty status, as circumstances warrant.
+By managing treatment from incident to return to work, we speed the recovery process and reduce medical and related costs.
 Through our wellness program we ensure that treatable conditions are managed onboard ship, avoiding shore-side medical treatment and/or unscheduled repatriation, while simultaneously promoting the mariner’s overall good health and productivity.